Do Cats Get Their Feelings Hurt?

 Cats have a reputation for being independent and somewhat aloof, but these sensitive creatures can be easily upset.
 Read on for some common scenarios in which you might be unintentionally hurting your cat’s feelings.

-Do Cats Feel Emotions?
+Do Cats Have Feelings?

 It has been well established that animals can have feelings, and experience a range of human emotions.
 It is difficult to assess very complex emotions in cats, but some important and primary feelings such as fear, anger, joy/play, contentment, and interest have been well established.